Controlled rehearsal proof

 Watch the controlled demo walkthrough

-A short Loom walkthrough shows the current controlled path from assisted assessment context to governed front door adoption and completed governed PR proof.
+A short Loom walkthrough shows the current controlled path from assisted assessment context to completed governed PR proof.

 Open the Loom walkthrough